Dr Tracy Kloos BVSc (hons) MVS

 Rebecca Manthorp Cert IV VN

-Rebecca is a Certificate IV qualified veterinary nurse.
-Rebecca enjoys all animals the more exotic the better.
-She would love to own a mini pig but has to settle with "Mater", a cat who came through here as a rescue and her greyhound, "Elroy".
-Rebecca is working a shorter week as she is now mum to two human boys.
+Rebecca is a highly skilled Certificate IV qualified veterinary nurse.
+She enjoys all animals the more exotic the better, ideally a mini pig but has settled with "Mater", a cat who arrived here as a pregnant stray, and her wonderfyl rescue greyhound, "Elroy".
+Rebecca is working a shorter week these day as she is now mum to two human boys.

 Jess Pavlidis Cert IV VN

-Jess maturity and genuine caring nature make her a pivitol member of the Vetz team and every day proves how well suited she is to a career with animals.
-Jess has rapidly developed excellent clinical skills and never stops seeking more knowledge.
+Jess is qualified with a Certificate IV in veterinary nursing.
+Jess genuine caring nature make her a pivitol member of the Vetz team and every day proves how well suited she is to a career with animals.
+Jess has excellent clinical skills and never stops seeking more knowledge.

 Emma Howell Cert IV VN

-Emma is a Certificate IV qualified veterinary nurse currently undertaking studies in veterinary bioscience as well as working here at Vetz.
+Emma is a Certificate IV qualified veterinary nurse currently undertaking university studies in science as well as working here at Vetz.
 Emma has a great love of native animals as well as dogs and cats.
-Like all our staff Emma is passionate about giving the best care to all our patients and their families.
+Like all our staff Emma is highly skilled and passionate about giving the best care to all our patients and their families.

 Debbie is our fabulous animal attendant and cat "den mother" in boarding!